 Application of Teaching and Learning Styles in the Allied Health Professions

-Fundamentals of short course preparation for the adult learner.
-Topics include learning styles of the adult learner, writing objectives, short-term course development, evaluation, communication and motivation strategies of particular use in developing patient education sessions, continuing education and staff development courses in a health care environment.
-A variety of approval mechanisms used to award professional continuing education are studied.
-This course may be taken with permission of the Dean of the School of Health Sciences and requires the student to have taken a SPC elective.
-3 Credits (3 Lecture) Prerequisite(s): HTH310 and PSY111.
+Examination of the fundamentals of short course preparation for the adult learner.
+Topics include of the adult learning styles, writing objectives, short-term course development, evaluation and assessment, communication and motivation strategies of particular use in developing patient education sessions, continuing education and staff development courses in a health care settings.
+A variety of approval mechanisms used to award professional continuing education will also be studied.
+3 Credits (3 Lecture)